10 tips for taking up tennis

-Wimbledon may be over for another year, but if you're feeling inspired, why not join in the tennis fever yourself?
+If you're feeling inspired by Wimbledon, why not join in the tennis fever yourself?
 At this time of year you can play outside and enjoy the British summertime, while helping keep your heart healthy.
 It’s a great aerobic activity, as it gets your arm and leg muscles moving, but also allows rests between sets and games.

 Make sure you find a partner with a similar level of fitness to get maximum enjoyment from the sport and avoid over-exerting yourself.
 Playing a doubles game is also a great way to involve the whole family.
 Here are our top tips for getting started.

 With more than 10,000 public tennis courts in the UK, there may be a free one near you.
 The Lawn Tennis Association (LTA), the governing body for British tennis, has an online search tool at All play tennis that lets you filter out ones that charge.
 You can also call 020 8487 7000.
 The charity Tennis for Free has an online database of tennis courts that don’t charge.
 It even offers free coaching in England and Scotland.

 For information on leisure centre and park court hire, where rates are usually cheaper than at private clubs, contact your local council.